-Location and Transportation: The Medical Center is located approximately two miles due west of downtown Chicago, in the Medical Center District.
+Location and Transportation: The Medical Center is located approximately two miles due west of downtown Chicago, in the Illinois Medical District.
 It is directly adjacent to two lines of the Chicago Transit Authority's rapid transit system, as well as several bus routes.
 It is also adjacent to I-290 (Eisenhower Expressway).
-Parking is available in the Medical Center's garage and lots.
+Parking is available in the medical center's garage and lots.
 Prices for parking vary depending on the options you select.

-On-Call and Worship: CPE residents carry significant responsibility for the department's provision of daily, on-site, 24-hour pastoral coverage in the Medical Center.
-During a typical quarter a resident can expect to be on call once every nine to 10??days.
-During the interim between unit programs, Level I training, on-call duty may be more frequent.
+On-Call and Worship: CPE residents carry significant responsibility for the department's provision of daily, on-site, 24-hour pastoral coverage in the medical center.
+During a typical quarter a resident can expect to be on call once every seven to 10 days.
 These rotations include nights and weekends.
-The Department provides meals, room and shower facilities for the on-call chaplain.
+The department provides meals, room and shower facilities for the on-call chaplain.